Back to Medals and Decorations of Israel

 The Medal of Valor was instituted by the Law of Decorations in the Israel Defense Forces of 1970.
 This Law of Decorations relates to acts performed after June 4, 1967, but also to those earlier acts for which the title "Hero of Israel" or the Chief of Staff citation was given.
 The Medal of Valor is awarded by the minister of Defense, upon recommendation by the Chief of Staff, for an act of supreme heroism in combat in the face of the enemy, at the risk of life.

-At a ceremony at the president's residence in Jerusalem, 26 April 1973, the first medals of Valor were presented.
+Captain Ayalon is handed the decoration of Valor At a ceremony at the president's residence in Jerusalem, 26 April 1973, the first medals of Valor were presented.
 Thirty two Medals of Valor were presented, among these, twelve to the holders of the title "Hero of Israel".
+In May 1975 another 8 medals were awarded, all of them for acts of heroism during the Yom Kippur War.
+According to IDF publications, in total 40 Medals of Valor were awarded.

 Click here to see the pictures of the 40 awardees and the date and place of the actions.

 Most likely no register was kept of the serial numbers of medals awarded, so recipients can not be identified by the serial number.
+The total number of awarded medals up till now is 40, the last medal was awarded in 1975

 Design: